The purpose of governance is to facilitate effective, entrepreneurial and prudent management that can deliver long-term success.

 2. The Technology Office Board

-The Technology Office Board is lead by the Technology Office Head who governs the technology strategy through:
+The Technology Office Board is lead by the Director of Technology Office who governs the technology strategy through:

 - technology radars